novakov-alexey-zz/freya/README.md

 # Freya

-Freya is a small Scala library to implement custom controllers for Kubernetes easily.
+Freya is a Scala library to implement custom controllers for Kubernetes easily.
 Implementation of custom controller is also known as **Operator Pattern**.
 Freya is based on [fabric8 kubernetes client](https://github.com/fabric8io/kubernetes-client).

 Main features:
-1. Two ways to implement your Kubernetes Operator with Freya:
+1. Two options to implement your Kubernetes Operator with Freya:
-    - Custom Resource Definition based (CRD)
+    - Custom Resource Definition (CRD) based
     - ConfigMap based
 1. Case Classes as Kubernetes resource specification.
     Serialization and deserialization of cases classes is done automatically by Freya and it is powered by